 Some possible filters to consider include OpenDNS and NetNanny.

 TV cable companies offer filtering services as well.
 Again, simply Google your provider along with the words "parental controls" to learn how to access these features.

 Products are now available that monitor your child's posts and digital footprint/reputation on sites like Facebook and Twitter, such as SafetyWeb and Social Shield.

 Turn on the free tools within Google and YouTube to activate stricter filters on web, image, and video searches.

 Cell phone providers offer filtering services parents can choose to activate.
 To learn more, simply Google your service provider with the words "parental controls."
 You can filter text messages as well as websites your child can access through her/his phone.

-There are also services you can purchase that will help you filter your child’s phone such as SafeEyes and NetNanny.
+There are also services you can purchase that will help you filter your child’s phone such as NetNanny.
 Some phone companies like Kajeet specifically offer filtered phones for children with a variety of additional control options.

 Other Important Parenting Tips: